 - Non Natural Peanut Butter- Natural Peanut Butter has a thinner/runnier consistency than non natural peanut butter like Skippy of Jiff.
 If using non natural peanut butter, the peanut butter sauce will be thicker.
 Add extra soy sauce, ¼ teaspoon at a time, to get a thinner consistency.

-Serve garlic chili sauce on the side if not everyone likes a little heat.
+Because I have a family of small kids who aren't ready for spicy dishes, I don't add the garlic chili sauce into the sauce mixture.
+I serve it on the side so everyone can enjoy it the way they want to.
 This is an easy way for both kids and adults to like this dish.